About Scott Mactavish:

 He’s the author of the New Dad’s Survival Guide (Little, Brown and Co.,) a perennial favorite in the parenting and humor categories, and co-author of Battle Ready: Memoir of a SEAL Warrior Medic (St. Martin’s Press,) which is now in development as a series by Joe Carnahan, director of The Grey and creator of The Blacklist.
 He’s a contributing writer for Indiewire, Film Threat and Windcheck Sailing Magazine.

-Scott divides his time between New York City and coastal Virginia and coaches JV and varsity soccer in his free time.
+Scott divides his time between New York City and Nashville and coaches JV and varsity soccer in his free time.
 At age 47, he returned to the University of Alabama to complete a degree in Literary History.
 He holds a black belt in American Kempo.